ffornari90/s3fs-oidc-vault-minio-lib/README.md

 $ cd build
 $ sudo make install
 ```
-After that, you can find `liboidc-vault-minio.so` in `build` sub directory.
+After that, you can find `liboidc-vault-minio.so` in `build` sub-directory.

 ### Run s3fs-fuse
 You can set a profile to be sourced before s3fs-fuse execution in order to configure your environment.